upper waypoint

 In addition to the bright lights, Dunlap worries about their privacy, given that the three cameras affixed to the unit look directly into their apartment.

-“I know that our neighbors have ring cameras and things, but to have a large surveillance camera show up right outside your living room, that can see into your living room and your bedroom at night — it’s upsetting and it’s frustrating,” they said.
+“I know that our neighbors have ring cameras and things, but to have a large surveillance camera show up right outside your living room that can see into your living room and your bedroom at night — it’s upsetting, and it’s frustrating,” they said.

 Dunlap said they’re working to install curtains as soon as possible.
 They said they contacted SFPD to complain about the new unit, and the department said it’s looking into dimming the lights.

 A group of Dunlap’s neighbors is currently suing the city for its alleged failure to enforce laws against sex trafficking, calling it a “public nuisance.”
-Residents brought the lawsuit after San Francisco officials put up bollards to deter sex work on Capp Street in the Mission District, which then pushed workers a couple blocks over.
+Residents brought the lawsuit after San Francisco officials put up bollards to deter sex work on Capp Street in the Mission District, which then pushed workers a couple of blocks over.

 These surveillance units are the department’s latest response to those concerns.